Dollar steadies after slide as greenback funding stays tight

 Spain reported its sharpest increase in cases overnight.
 India announced a 21-day lockdown of its 1.3 billion population.

-The World Health Organization said that New York could become the next epicenter of the pandemic.
+The World Health Organization said that New York could become the next epicentre of the pandemic.

 Within funding markets, signs of stress remain as businesses and investors drive enormous demand for dollars to cover liabilities and as a shelter from a maelstrom that has hit nearly every asset class.

-Cross-currency basis swap spreads, which reflect the cost of borrowing dollars abroad have relaxed for the euro <EURCBS3M=ICAP> but remain elevated for the yen and Australian dollar <AUDCBS=ICAP>, for example.
+Cross-currency basis swap spreads, which reflect the cost of borrowing dollars abroad, have relaxed for the euro <EURCBS3M=ICAP>.

+But they remain elevated for the yen and Australian dollar <AUDCBS=ICAP>, even as the Bank of Japan and Reserve Bank of Australia tap the Fed's funding lines for billions of short-term dollars.

 "There's a lot of reasons to believe that we're not out of the woods yet," said Chris Weston, head of research at Melbourne brokerage Pepperstone.